Greg Champion: Compilation albums

-Charting singles
+Charted and certified singles

 Awards and recognition

 Champion was awarded the Medal of the Order of Australia (OAM) in the 2022 Queen's Birthday Honours.

 ARIA Music Awards

 The ARIA Music Awards are a set of annual ceremonies presented by Australian Recording Industry Association (ARIA), which recognise excellence, innovation, and achievement across all genres of the music of Australia.
 They commenced in 1987.

 Country Music Awards of Australia

 The Country Music Awards of Australia (CMAA) (also known as the Golden Guitar Awards) is an annual awards night held in January during the Tamworth Country Music Festival, celebrating recording excellence in the Australian country music industry.
 They have been held annually since 1973.